-Resident Application Procedure
+Resident Application Information

-We encourage applicants to apply as soon after the ERAS opening date as possible.
-We will review applications up until our interviews begin, however late applications may not have an equal chance of being selected for an interview and may be considered on a space available basis.
+We encourage applicants to prepare and submit their application as soon as the ERAS season opens.
+Please go to AAMC website for additional information and specific timeline regarding the ERAS season.
+ERAS applications will be accepted and reviewed up until our interviews begin.
+However, late applications may not have an equal chance of being selected for an interview and may be considered only if space is available.
 Applications are considered complete when the following documentation is received through ERAS:

-- Common Application Form (CAF)
+- Common Application Form (CAF) with Curriculum Vitae

 - Personal Statement